raganwald/raganwald.github.com/_posts/2023-01-10-ncrypt-lite.md

 [peter-uni]: https://www.unix-ag.uni-kl.de/~conrad/

+---

-(_The description below is Copyright 1994 CustomWare, Inc. and Reginald Braithwaite-Lee.
+_The description below is © 1994 CustomWare, Inc. and Reginald Braithwaite-Lee.
 That copyright overrides the create commons license that applies to the remainder of this blog.
-Note the use of pseudocode in the description: At the time, we were concerned that sharing source code directly could place us in jeopardy of the laws of the time, which considered cryptography a munition covered by strict export restrictions backed by draconian penalties for noncompliance._)
+Note the use of pseudocode in the description: At the time, we were concerned that sharing source code directly could place us in jeopardy of the laws of the time, which considered cryptography a munition covered by strict export restrictions backed by draconian penalties for noncompliance._

+---

-# 1. Introduction
+## Introduction

 nCrypt Light ("nCrypt") is a password protection application for the Apple Newton.
 A derivative application, incorporating public key cryptographic techniques, is currently being developed. nCrypt Light is an enabling architecture; cryptographic protocols are "installed" into nCrypt, and those protocols become available for users.